Aayush-1256/Cowin-API/README.md

 # Cowin-API
-A JAVA SWING APPLICATION which get you INFORMATION About VACCINE AND HOSPITALS on basis of CITY , DOSE and DATE .
+A JAVA SWING APPLICATION which get you INFORMATION about VACCINE AND HOSPITALS on basis of CITY , DOSE and DATE .
 Also allow the user to DOWNLOAD VACCINE CERTIFICATE.
 All done by using CO-WIN PUBLIC API.

 Software UI